Biden reportedly warned family about business dealings before election: 'For Christ’s sake, watch yourself’

 BIDEN'S BROTHER PROMOTED RELATIONSHIP WITH PRESIDEN IN AD FOR FLORIDA LAW FIRM: REPORT

+Biden in December said "I'm confident," that Hunter Biden has done nothing wrong, amid a Department of Justice probe into his tax affairs.
+Biden's vowed to stay out of that probe.

-And Biden brother Jim Biden was allegedly in the know on Hunter Biden's business dealings, according to former business associate Tony Bobulinski.
+Also during the campaign, former business associate Tony Bobulinski alleged that Biden brother Jim Biden was allegedly in the know on Hunter Biden's business dealings.

 Bobulinski told Fox News' Tucker Carlson he raised concerns in 2017 to Jim Biden about Joe Biden’s alleged ties to a possible joint venture with a Chinese energy firm.